-The Gerasa cardo had two huge tetrapylon gates over 10m high on the crossings of the major side streets and was flanked by official buildings, numerous shops and few residences of important families.
+The Gerasa cardo had two huge tetrapylon gates over 10m high on the crossings of the major side streets and was flanked by official families.
 800m long and about 80m wide with over 500 Corinthian columns and a drainage system underneath its massive paving it took me some while to get there.